 But also to all those people we met along the way who unfailingly encouraged us from the first to the last with a trumpet, a bell or a war cry urging us not to let go.

 THANK YOU AND LONG LIFE IN CANADA MAN/CANADA WOMAN! »

 Perhaps it’s all these reasons that Canada Man/Woman was crowned a #1 race to do in Canada by Triathlon Magazine Canada!

 TV show 2017

-Registration for the Extreme Canada Man/Canada Woman Triathlon will open on November 1, 2020.
-The registration period will close on May 31, 2020.
+Registration for the Extreme Canada Man/Canada Woman Triathlon has been open since November 1, 2020.

 * Taxes not included